builtbybel/SuperMSConfig/README.md

 ## Origins: Born from XD-AntiSpy 🛡️
-SuperMSConfig began as a simple [XD-AntiSpy](https://github.com/builtbybel/xd-AntiSpy), an app focused on improving privacy.
+SuperMSConfig began as a simple [XD-AntiSpy](https://github.com/builtbybel/xd-AntiSpy) Plugin , an app focused on improving privacy.
 However, it evolved into its own standalone tool with broader system management features.
 XD-AntiSpy remains a great companion for privacy tweaks, while SuperMSConfig handles the overall system management, making them the perfect duo.

 **My plan with SuperMSConfig is to create a dynamic tool that lets you turn almost any online guide, tutorial, or configuration into a shareable template, available for everyone to use.
 This way, anyone can show off their Super Microsoft configuration setup. 😉**